Whitburn Church of England Academy

-Whitburn Church of England Academy is a coeducational secondary school and sixth form located in Whitburn, South Tyneside.
+Whitburn Church of England Academy or Whitburn CofE Academy is a coeducational secondary school and sixth form located in Whitburn, South Tyneside.
 Its motto is "Excellence for all".
 The academy was known as Whitburn Comprehensive School before moving and receiving major upgrades funded by the Church of England.
 It has specialist status in maths and computing and is a national teaching school.

 Sixth form

 The academy has had plans to open a sixth form college for many years.
 Building work started in January 2015 and the building opened in September of the same year.
+The college teaches a wide variety of subjects across both STEM and humanities with good facilities for scientific practicals.
+School trips are fairly common, usually once a year including destinations like Germany, Alpe d'Huez, Malaysia and a trip is planned to Vietnam in 2027.